rapyuta-robotics/rapyuta-io-docs/hugo/content/build-solutions/sample-walkthroughs/turtlebot-navigation-simulation.md

 5. Define the purpose of the device in the **Description** box.
 6. Click **CONTINUE**.
 7. Click **COPY** to copy the generated device token.
-8. Execute the token at the device's terminal so as to set up rapyuta.io's device agent on the device.
+8. Execute the token at the device's terminal to set up rapyuta.io's device agent on the device.

 ## Create Packages
 You will create and add two packages, namely, Navigation Application and Turtlebot3 Simulation.